ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 Seven "science fiction novelettes by women about women", first published in 1976.

-Published in Penguin Books June 1979 with a cover illustration by Adrian Chesterman.
+Published by Penguin Books June 1979 with a cover illustration by Adrian Chesterman.

 • C L Moore : Jirel Meets Magic